2 Tank Molokini Boat Dive

 Can I book a private charter?

-Yes, the price for a private charter is $2,195, and we can take up to 14 passengers.
+Yes, and we can take up to 14 passengers.
 You can view our whole price list here.

 How many passengers are on the boat?